The Jewels of the Scottish Isles

 Arriving to the main town in the early morning, we offer an optional excursion that takes us along the wild scenery of the Outer Hebrides and ancient history in the form of the Neolithic Callanish Standing Stones.
 Expect the guides to share many stories behind the sights we pass.

-Orkney & Shetland Islands
+Day 7 - Orkney and Shetland Islands

 The Orkney Islands and the Shetland Islands (previously known as Zetland) are North Atlantic archipelagos off the coast of Scotland.
 The Shetlands are the more remote, lying 110 miles off the Scottish coast, and 50 miles from the Orkneys.